-If your recipe calls for a pound of mushrooms and you would prefer to used the canned version, substitute one 6-oz. can for a similar amount.
+If your recipe calls for a pound of mushrooms and you would prefer to used the canned version, substitute 6 ounces of button mushrooms in a can for a similar amount.
 The options for adding canned mushrooms to your cooking are only limited by your imagination.
 Pick up a can or two next time you head to the supermarket, and get creative.

 Open your can of mushrooms using a can opener.

 Dump the contents of the can into a small colander.
 Rinse with cool water.